 |C H A P T E R 6|

-This chapter describes how to install the Windows Server 2003 operating system onto a Sun Fire X4500 or X4540 server using the Windows Server 2003 media.
+This chapter describes how to install the Windows Server 2003 operating system directly onto your server using the Windows Server 2003 media.

 Before beginning the operating system installation, make sure that the following requirements are met.